Prographers/Precomputed-Culling/README.md

 ### Small Areas (building):
  - Chunk size should be around 1 meter by 1 meter by the height of the building
  - At least 18 cameras.
 All spread out within the cell.
-At top of jump height; At eye level; At Croutch eye level.
+At top of jump height; At eye level; At Crouch eye level.
  - (Optional if experiencing artifacts) Allow for taking data from neighboring cells in distance of 1 reduce aggressiveness of the algorithm
  - Set runtime pixel requirement to 0 - 25 pixels
  - Allow for baking transparent between 1 or 2 layers

 More dense areas should have a bigger priority than less dense areas.

-Please rate us at Asset Store 5 stars if you find this plugin usefull!
+Please rate us at Asset Store 5 stars if you find this plugin useful!